 - A tetanus vaccine may be needed to prevent tetanus.
 Tetanus is a life-threatening bacterial infection that affects the nerves and muscles.
 The bacteria can be spread through animal bites.

 - A rabies vaccine may be needed to prevent rabies.
 Rabies is a life-threatening viral infection.
 The virus can be spread through animal bites.

 - Take your medicine as directed.
 Contact your healthcare provider if you think your medicine is not helping or if you have side effects.
 Tell your provider if you are allergic to any medicine.
 Keep a list of the medicines, vitamins, and herbs you take.
 Include the amounts, and when and why you take them.
 Bring the list or the pill bottles to follow-up visits.
 Carry your medicine list with you in case of an emergency.

 Follow up with your healthcare provider in 1 to 2 days:

 You may need to return to have your stitches removed.
 Write down your questions so you remember to ask them during your visits.

-- Keep the wound clean and covered: Wash the wound every day with soap and water or germ-killing cleanser.
-Ask your primary healthcare provider about the kinds of bandages to use.
+- Keep the wound clean and covered.
+Wash the wound every day with soap and water or germ-killing cleanser.
+Ask your healthcare provider about the kinds of bandages to use.

-- Elevate: Raise your wound above the level of your heart as often as you can.
+- Elevate the wound area.
+Raise your wound above the level of your heart as often as you can.
 This will help decrease swelling and pain.
 Prop your wound on pillows or blankets to keep it elevated comfortably.